-SS New York Passenger List - 9 November 1896
+SS New York Second Cabin Passenger List – Southampton to New York – 9 November 1896

 Front Cover, Second Cabin Passenger List for the SS New York of the American Line, Departing 9 November 1896 from Southampton to New York.